yezyilomo/django-restql/docs/querying_data.md

     ...
 ]
 ```

-So you can see that even though the query asked for only `title` field under `books`, all fields have been returned, so this means fields filtering has applied on `CourseSerializer` but not on `BookSerializer` because we used `disable_dynamic_fields=True` on it.
+In this example, even though the query requested only the `title` field for `books`, all fields were returned.
+This is because `disable_dynamic_fields=True` was set on the `BookSerializer` within `CourseSerializer`.
+Field filtering still applied to `CourseSerializer`, but not to its nested `BookSerializer`.

 ## Query arguments